NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 autoSync: boolean
 ```

 When true, cameras are synced automatically before each `update` call.
-Default is true.

 ### .easeFunction